 sudo systemctl status php*-fpm --no-pager

-Unlike Apache, Nginx does not embed PHP directly, so PHP-FPM is the only option.
-To begin, install the required packages:
+Unlike Apache, Nginx does not embed PHP directly, so PHP-FPM is the correct handler.
+Install Nginx, the PHP CLI, and PHP-FPM without the broad php metapackage:

 PHP-FPM starts automatically after installation.
 Next, verify it is running: